-This combination product is used to treat minor wounds (e.g., cuts, scrapes, burns) and to help prevent or treat mild skin infections.
+This combination product is used to treat minor wounds (such as cuts, scrapes, burns) and to help prevent or treat mild skin infections.
 Minor skin infections and wounds usually heal without treatment, but some minor skin wounds may heal faster when an antibiotic is applied to the affected area.
 This product contains antibiotics that work by slowing or stopping the growth of bacteria.

 How to use Antibiotic 3.5 Mg-10,000 Unit/G Topical Cream